AnnOthmane18/CarMonitoringDashboard/README.md

  with open('frames.txt') as infile:
         for line in infile:
 ```
-* **filtering CAN frames by 1AA, to extract Gear position data(1AA is linked with gear position in the dashboard simulator)**
+* **Filtering CAN frames by 1AA, to extract Gear position data(1AA is linked with gear position in the dashboard simulator)**
 ```sh
           # can0       1AA   [2]  81 01
 	        if line.split()[1] == "1AA":